 Prior to joining Millennia, Wendy was the Director of the Chicago Institute on Urban Poverty, a division of the Heartland Alliance, where she directed policy and advocacy initiatives and launched the first health care interpreter service in Illinois.
 She was the Associate Director of the University of Illinois at Chicago’s International Business Development Program, the founding director of a statewide retiree organization, campaign manager for a state representative, and publicist and fundraiser for a statewide consumer association.

 Wendy holds a Masters of Urban Planning and Policy from the University of Illinois at Chicago and a bachelor’s degree from the University of Michigan at Ann Arbor.
 She has earned a SHRM Essentials of Human Resource Management Certificate through DePaul University and holds other certificates in focus group research strategies and group process methods.
-She is a member of the Association of Consultant to Nonprofits , Forefront, and National Association of Female Executives.
+She is a member of the Association of Consultant to Nonprofits and Forefront.
 She is the founder and former president of Friends of Whitney Young High School and served on its Local School Council.
 She served as a founding board member of the Chicago Cultural Alliance, an association of ethnic museums and cultural centers.
 She currently serves on the board of Lawrence Hall, a youth and family services agency.

 In her words: “I never tire of working in the social sectors.
 I believe that there is a public good that is achieved by investing in the work of mission-driven organizations and the communities that they serve.
 Especially at a time when funding is being drastically reduced for social programs, it is even more critical for me to use my experience to help nonprofits, governments, and foundations be as focused and outcome-oriented as possible.
 There are so many individuals, families, and communities that rely on the programs and services provided by these important groups."